maxeyz/portfolio/README.md

 ![Test Track GIF](https://user-images.githubusercontent.com/13751243/207295900-6bd38dcf-dff4-472a-9328-8066aaa0c0f9.gif)

 - **About**
- - "Test Track" was a short project I did alongside 4 other classmates at LTU using UE5.
+ - "Test Track" was made at the request of Colmis Proving Ground and was done alongside 4 other students at LTU using UE5.
+They wanted a realistic car simulator where one could test how it would feel to drive on one of their race tracks from the comfort of their home.
+To make it as realistic as possible, the map is a section of their own track and was 3D scanned and provided to us by the project owner.
+The final version we made was simply a base and took roughly 3 weeks, from which the project owner could then continue to work on.

 - **My Role**
- - I contributed with the weathers that one can switch to, they are: clear, foggy, and snowing.
-I created the VFX particles using Niagara System and with the use of Blueprints one can toggle whatever weather they want.
+ - I contributed with the different type of weathers.
+The VFX particles were made using Niagara System and with the use of Blueprints, one can toggle between whatever weather they desire.

 - OpenGL Graphics Engine [enter info].